radk0n9/ejs-challenge/README.md

 # Important thing!
 This project came up for learning things.
-The home route is of website is for ex. "localhost:3000/home"
+The home route of website is "localhost:3000/home"